GSaiki26/poliwarden/README.md

 The `identity` stores the identities of the clients.
 The `policy` stores the policies of the identities.
 The `identity` and `policy` tables are connected with a one-to-many relationship.

-The bearer and the certificate are used to identify the clients.
-The salt is used to hash the bearer and the certificate.
-So, watchout to

 ## Features 💪
 The application can be built with different features to enable different databases and protocols.